jhakkari/tiralabra-RSA/documentation/requirement_specifikation.md

 - Code/documentation language: English
 - Degree program: Bachelor’s in Computer Science

-(I have taken basic programming courses using java, so peer review with that is also a possibility)
+(I have taken basic programming courses using Java, so peer review with that is also a possibility)

 ## Sources